icinganalysis/icinganalysis.github.io/content/calibration_of_naca_icing_tunnels.md

 NACA-RM-E56B23 | not stated | not stated
 NACA-RM-E56E11 | not stated | not stated
 NACA-TN-4155 | "Liquid-water content was measured by means of a pressure-type icing-rate meter" | "Icing-cloud-droplet size as a function of spray-nozzle pressure settings was determined from a previous calibration of droplet size obtained with water droplets carrying dye in solution"
-NACA-RM-E57G09  | Not stated | not stated
+NACA-RM-E57G09  | not stated | not stated
 NACA-TN-4268 | "The cloud total liquid-water content was obtained by collecting dye from the spray cloud in an aspirating device (a tube that draws in the cloud at free-stream conditions)"|"The cloud droplet size and size distribution were determined by experimental and theoretical impingement on a 36.5-percent-thick symmetrical Joukowski airfoil"

 ###Natural icing conditions characterizations